mmisamore/fregetalk/fregetalk.md

 (.) :: (b -> c) -> (a -> b) -> (a -> c)
 ```

-> - The output of any function depends *only* on its input, and not on any other state
+> - The output of any function depends *only* on its input and not on any other state

 > - Program execution consists of evaluating expressions, not executing statements